Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 “I’ve had these random deliveries before, but this one seemed a bit… off.
 I’m not quite sure what to make of it.”
 I pulled out the data stick and handed it to her.
-“The guy… or gal or whatever said if I tried to look at this it would destroy itself.
+“The guy… or gal or whatever said that if I tried to look at this it would destroy itself.
 Think you can make anything of it without blowing it up?”

 I shrugged.
 “It doesn’t matter that much.
 We’re outside the Imperium here, so as long as we avoid any local entanglements either here or on Boilingbrook we should be fine.
 I’m just curious, really.”